jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

 ## Threat Models
 ### Local Family Media Server
-  - No web access
-  - Assume no malicious users
-  - Single admin account
-  - Players
-    - Dadmin
-    - fam
+This is a basic system which will be used in a home environment on a local network.
+Access is possible via a device on the local network only, so there should be no direct web connection to the server.
+The organization (call it the "family") is simple, and consists simply of users of the server, plus one administrative account that has typical permissions (such as adding/removing users and resetting passwords).

+We'll assume that no one in the family has malicious intent, meaning that they are not attempting to access files that are not shared with them or perform unauthorized operations on shared files.
+We assume that each member of the family has a unique login username and password that provides user-level access to the server, and that this information is known only to that user.
+Additionally, we will suppose that this server is hosted on a network with standard security measures in place.

 #### **PROPERTIES**
+  * **Hierarchical Group Structure**
+  This structure allows for the admin to give access to different files to different users.
+This makes the server more useful and flexible, while preventing unauthorized privilege escalation(?).

+  * **Administrative Groups**
+  The concept of Administrative Groups allows the administrator to only give family members the permissions that are necessary.
+It also restricts the number of accounts with high-level (potentially damaging) permissions.

+  * **Correctness**
+  The Correctness property ensures that users are not able to access files that they are not supposed to see, such as media uploaded by another family member and not shared with them.

+  * **Authentication**
+  Verifying the identity of users adds an extra layer of security (beyond whatever the local network provides) by ensuring only members (with an account) have access and that they only have access to the files that they should.

+  * **File Consistency**
+  File Consistency helps to make sure that one user isn't trying to access a file that has been deleted by that file's owner.
+This information should be synchronized across all file servers in the system.

+  * **Concurrent Access Protocol**
+  The server should allow multiple family members to read a file at once, but it should only be modifiable by one person at a time.
+This helps ensure consistency and usability throughout the system.

-  - 1, 2, 3, 4, 6?, 8, 12, 13
+  - 8, 12, 13

 ### Medium-Sized Business
 The system will be deployed in a medium-sized business environment with multiple locations.
 Access to the file sharing system is only provided through the company VPN or the local intranet.
 This VPN will allow for remote access from any location, such as the employees that work from home.
 Within the organization, different teams will require different permissions and access to different files.
-We are making the assumption that the companies intranet and VPN are not compromised.
+We are making the assumption that the company's intranet and VPN are not compromised.

-The two groups of players involved are: regular employees who will need to upload and download file, and the IT staff who have the permissions of regular employees as well as permissions necessary to manage the file system.
+The two groups of players involved are: regular employees who will need to upload and download files, and the IT staff who have the permissions of regular employees as well as permissions necessary to manage the file system.
 Some examples of these properties are: creating/removing groups, adding/removing users, and the ability to reset a user's password.
 We are making the assumption that the employee's login credentials are known only to that employee.
 We are also assuming that employee's VPN access and file sharing accounts are terminated once the employee is no longer with the company.
 We also assume that we have benevolent IT staff who don't want to destroy everything with their increased permissions.

 #### **PROPERTIES**